Trending News

 This is a simplified summary of outside reporting.
 Hantavirus Now did not independently report the original story.
 Read the original source for full details.This is a simplified summary of outside reporting.
 Hantavirus Now did not independently report the original story.
 Read the original source for full details.

 Meanwhile onboard the cruise ship, some Spanish passengers have voiced concern about being stigmatized.
 It wasn't until May 2 that health authorities first confirmed Hantavirus in a passenger.
 Dutch public health authorities have been monitoring people who were on a flight that was briefly boarded by a Dutch ship passenger who later died and was confirmed to have Hantavirus.
-I know that when you hear the word 'outbreak' and watch a ship sail toward your shores, memories surface that none of us have fully put to rest.
 Why did they have to bring a boat from another country here?

 Source reference